Otho Prior-Palmer: Recreations and family

 During the inter-war period, Prior-Palmer took an interest in equestrianism while continuing in service with the Lancers.
 He owned a stud which bred horses for the Warwickshire Hounds, although he sometimes had to sell up when his leave was cancelled and he was posted abroad.
 He also enjoyed sailing in the late 1920s, and was a member of the Royal Yacht Squadron.
+In April 1929 he was seconded for service as an adjutant in a Territorial Army unit.

 In July 1926 Prior-Palmer married Hon.
 Barbara Frankland.
 His interest in horses was also manifest in horse racing: he was at first a jockey.
 In the Sandown Park Grand Military Gold Cup of 1932, he rode "Master of Orange" and led in the early stages, before coming in second at the finish.
 Later he was an active trainer of race horses.

 In March 1936, Prior-Palmer was promoted major.
 However, he sued for and was granted a divorce in 1936 on the grounds of his wife's adultery with Edward Agar, 5th Earl of Normanton, whom she subsequently married.
 On 11 May 1940 Prior-Palmer took as his second wife, Sheila Weller-Poley.
 His second wife was to be active in politics later as a Conservative and as Chairman of West Sussex County Council Education Committee.